 - VIII.
 The Superintendent or his or her designee shall conspicuously post such notices at each entrance of a school and/ or school building. - IX.
-No part of this policy shall prevent sworn law enforcement officers from possessing weapons on School Board property pursuant to their official duties.
+No part of this policy shall prevent sworn law enforcement officers or qualified School Guardians, who are appointed by the Superintendent and approved by the School Board, from possessing weapons on School Board property pursuant to their official duties.